RSL Art Union Prize Home Draw Auditor Reports: How Verification Works

 Phase 3: Draw Day Integrity Audit

 The auditor attends the draw in person.
-They count the final ticket pool and verify the draw machinery is sealed.
+They count the final ticket pool.
+They verify the draw machinery is sealed and working.

 They watch the random selection and check the winning ticket number.
 They confirm the winner's identity matches the ticket record.
 They check that no staff or family members bought the winning ticket.
-They sign a formal certification that the draw was fair and legal.

 This document allows the charity to hand over the home to the winner.